Almost all SaaS businesses start life as a *great idea*: a kick-ass concept destined to revolutionise the way the world functions.

 The more users you can sign-up to your MVP, the more data you'll have to analyse.
 Running an open beta, and using services like BetaList, will allow you to attract the right types of users to your fledgling product: the early adopters and technology enthusiasts that enjoy using prototype products and providing feedback.

 STEP 2) COLLECT USAGE DATA

-The V in MVP stands for Viable: that is, people need to be willing and able to actually use your product.
+The V in MVP stands for Viable: that is, people need to be willing and able to actually use your SaaS product.
 Services like Mixpanel and Intercom offer a cost-effective way to collect usage data, and start tracking all-important metrics like customer churn.

-If you're developing a B2B application, 'viability' extends beyond a single user experience.
+If you're developing a B2B SaaS application, 'viability' extends beyond a single user experience.
 During the 'measurement' phase, it's important to see how your MVP is being used in the context of a wider organisation, and whether it provides value (for example time saved, profits increased, better communication, etc.) to the potential buyers of your product - as well as the individual users.

 STEP 3) ASK FOR USER FEEDBACK

 Make it easy for users to contact you, and you're likely to get a ton of insights into missing functionality, bugs and unneeded features.